I’m homesick for America.

 That does raise an important question, though, about whether traditions are religion, or whether religion is separate from what people turn it into.
 I’d like to believe that Christianity and Islam are not what people have turned them into.
 If they are, then the arguments that Muslims are terrorists or that Christians are bigots are probably true.
 To what standard do we hold our definition of religion?
 When a lot of evil can take root in religion, we have to be really careful about what we say is religion and what is simply tradition or just bad people perverting something good, or to put all that another way, religion is made up of bad people, but bad people don’t necessarily make up religion.
 Why not?
 Because religion, I think, is the set of ideals all those bad people are screwing up, and that’s what makes it always something holy and sacred.
 No matter how much we screw it up, it’s always a step above us.
 It’s like when the Counting Crows sing about the Sistine Chapel – “I see God upon the ceiling, I see angels overhead.
 And he seems so close as he reaches out his hand.
 We are never quite as close as we are lead to understand.”
 Honestly, I think you could completely wipe religion off the face of the planet, and people would still carve enough traditions and customs into society that things wouldn’t be all that much different in terms of the bad things that happen.
 Terrorism isn’t unique to religion; it’s unique to politics, and it would still be a problem our society would confront.

 To put all this into perspective, imagine for a second that you love church.
 I mean, really love it.
 Say you’re a Southern Baptist or a Pentecostal.
 Now imagine that church culture consumed your entire life.
-Everything you did was held to the standards of what it meant to be a Baptist or a Pentecostal.
-You could never escape it.
+Everything you did was held to the standards of what it meant to be a Baptist or a Pentecostal in America.
+You could never quite escape it.
 Even when you weren’t literally at church, everything about church culture was still with you.
 Some of my more religious friends might be thinking, “Well, that’s how we should be living our lives.
 Church shouldn’t just be a Sunday and a Wednesday night thing, but we should be Christians 24/7.”
-I disagree.
-I think the more immersed we are into some cultural phenomenon, the more it becomes monotonous and trite and overtaken by meaningless metaphors and traditions.
+Maybe the more immersed we are into some cultural phenomenon, the more it becomes monotonous and trite and overtaken by meaningless metaphors and traditions.
 If everything is “sacred,” the sacred risks becoming mundane.
-We should strive to be aware of what’s sacred as much as we can, sure, but it’s only in the midst of the mundane that we are made more aware of the sacred.
+Although I suppose the reverse of that is also true on some level: that everything mundane is sacred.
+Still, we should strive to be aware of what’s sacred as much as we can, sure, but it’s only in the midst of the mundane that we are made more aware of the sacred.
 The ideals of religion can’t be met when we try to turn them into platitudes or enforce them as some weird requirement.
-If you want religion to die, force it on everyone, because even though this is an Islamic culture, a lot of people are more tied to traditions than they are to Islam, and I would imagine that Moroccan-American Muslims may have a stronger or more fervent sense of the sacredness of Islam than the average person living here might.
+If you want religion to die, force it on everyone, because even though this is an Islamic culture, a lot of people are more tied to traditions than they are to Islam, and I would imagine that Moroccan-American Muslims may have a stronger or more fervent sense of the sacredness of Islam than the average person living here might, but maybe that’s not fair of me to say.

-All of that is to say, on the rare occasion that I do encounter something that troubles me here regarding “Islam,” I’m reminded, “Oh yeah, that’s not Islam,” or if it was, on any level, it’s not my role or place to try to parse out those layers of culture and then claim that I, the silly American, figured this culture out.
+All told, on the rare occasion that I do encounter something that troubles me here regarding “Islam,” I’m reminded, “Oh yeah, that’s not Islam,” or if it was, on any level, it’s not my role or place to try to parse out those layers of culture and then claim that I, the silly American, figured this culture out.

 But those are tough things to remember when you’re feeling homesick.